 We track descendants of those eligible to win in Georgia’s Cherokee Land Lottery of 1832, which had nearly universal participation among adult white males.
 Winners received close to the median level of wealth – a large financial windfall orthogonal to parents’ underlying characteristics that might have also affected their children’s human capital.
 Although winners had slightly more children than non-winners, they did not send them to school more.
 Sons of winners have no better adult outcomes (wealth, income, literacy) than the sons of non-winners, and winners’ grandchildren do not have higher literacy or school attendance than non-winners’ grandchildren.
 This suggests only a limited role for family financial resources in the formation of human capital in the next generations in this environment and a potentially more important role for other factors that persist through family lines.

 The same is true for modern lottery winners—the truest example of pure luck in success.
 And it took only two generations for the descendants of slaves to catch up with the much more advantaged & wealthy free blacks.
+Whether rich parents split an inheritance between eighteen kids or one, their grandkids are equally rich.
 Basically luck mixed with path dependance explains almost nothing.